Eternity Rings: Meaning, History and Styles

 What is an eternity ring?

 An eternity ring, also known as infinity ring, traditionally features an endless row of same size diamonds set in a precious metal, like gold or platinum.
-This ring symbolises a neverending love and is usually given to celebrate a milestone in the life of a couple like an anniversary or the birth of a child.
+The meaning of eternity rings is never ending love and is usually given to celebrate a milestone in the life of a couple like an anniversary or the birth of the first child.

 Viewed as a symbol of unending love, the eternity ring has stood the test of time as one of the most historic ring designs.
 The meaning of “eternity” comes from the idea of the circular band representing infinity.
 It’s a deeply romantic thought but, when did eternity rings originate?
 It is thought that the first eternity ring was created 4000 years ago by the Egyptians, where instead of commemorating a special occasion these rings were given as a token of love between couples.